CraftyCurtis05/CraftyCurtis05/README.md

 <div id="about-me">
 :sparkles: About Me:

-• :computer: I am a Full-Stack Developer from Ohio in the United States.
+• :computer: I am a Full-Stack Developer from Ohio, United States.

-• :mag_right: I’m currently looking for work as a Software Engineer and contributing to Full-Stack Web Application Development.
+• :mag_right: I’m currently looking for work as a Software Engineer and contributing Full-Stack Development to multiple Web Applications.

 • :seedling: Exploring Spring Core and reviewing Vue3.
 Next adventure is AWS!

-• :bulb: In my free time, I'm working on two side projects, an Inventory Management Application and a Dispensary Locator Application.
+• :bulb: In my free time, I'm currently working on two side projects, an Inventory Management Application and a Dispensary Locator Application.

 • :musical_note: I also enjoy playing the piano and am currently remodeling a 1950's home.